Healthy Versus Toxic Friendships

 Another sign of toxicity is when your friend cannot be counted upon.
 He or she agrees to meet you and frequently fails to show up or cancels at the last moment.
 When you ask a favor the friend seldom responds favorably, but expects you to respond every time a favor is requested.

 Toxic friendships will lead most people to frequently question themselves.
-After having spent time with this sort of friend it is easy to go away feeling angry, anxious or frustrated.
-Very often a toxic friendship leads one to feel trapped.
+After having spent time with this sort of friend, it is easy to go away feeling angry, anxious, or frustrated.
+Very often, a toxic friendship leaves one feeling trapped.
 Your friend says all the right things but acts in ways that demonstrate you are not valued or respected.
 This can be confusing and leads some to feel stuck in the relationship.

 On the one hand your toxic friend may say how much he/she needs and values the friendship.
-But their behavior tells you that what they primarily value is their ability to call upon you for support, to help them out, lend them money, and walk their dog (OK, maybe not walking their dog, but you get the idea).
+But their behavior tells you that what they primarily value is their ability to call on you for support, lend them money, or walk their dog (OK, maybe not walking their dog, but you get the idea).

 What are three ways someone can end a toxic friendship?